KnowScratcher/QuakeCord/README.md

       | D22       | SCL                      |
       | D21       | SDA                      |
       | D15       | INT                      |
-   5. find the script at [not available](about:blank) and upload it to your ESP32.
+   4. find the script at [not available](about:blank) and edit the setting.
+(Detail in [wiki](https://github.com/KnowScratcher/QuakeCord/wiki).)
+   5. upload the script to your ESP32.
    6. Plug the device somewhere you won't be often and you're good!!!

 # Software